-In reality, defenders have historically received a very small percentage of resources through the Byrne JAG Program compared to what is provided to law enforcement needs.1 Still, it is worth the effort to apply now.
+COVID-19 presents, and the unprecedented amount of resources appropriated to respond to it, increase the chances for inclusion of defender needs.
+(In FY 2019, BJA distributed \$175,151,783 in state formula grants and \$77,665,900 in local grants through the traditional Byrne JAG mechanism.)
+It is worth the effort to apply now.
 If you do not succeed in securing CESF grant funds, you will have nevertheless made valuable inroads toward establishing a relationship with your SAA or unit of local government that you can continue building on to seek Byrne JAG resources in FY2020 and beyond.
 Experience proves that as relationships are built between the defender agencies and these administering agencies, they can learn each other's needs and expectations and find ways that Byrne JAG funds can be put to best use.

-Examples of past defender program grants through Byrne JAG appear here: https://higherlogicdownload.s3.amazonaws.com/NCJA/8d0b2ead-b5b8-47ef-96d0- 9aca227fcbb2/UploadedImages/Byrne JAG Investments/2016 Topical One-Pagers/Public Defense.pdf
+Examples of past defender organization grants through Byrne JAG appear here:

+https://higherlogicdownload.s3.amazonaws.com/NCJA/8d0b2ead-b5b8-47ef-96d0-9aca227fcbb2/UploadedImages/Byrne JAG Investments/2016 Topical One-Pagers/Public Defense.pdf enforcement initiatives (including equipment and technology, operations, task forces, and training) received over \$62.8 million.
+You can find additional comparison points through NCJA's Byrne JAG fact sheets.